Portrait from the Southwestern Historical Quarterly, April 1963.

-This wonderfully named character is Decimus et Ultimus Barziza, a 19th century Texas resident who gained notoriety as a soldier, author, lawyer and member of the Texas State House of Representatives.
+This wonderfully named character is Decimus et Ultimus Barziza, a 19th century Texas resident who gained distinction as a soldier, author, lawyer and member of the Texas State House of Representatives.
 When I first stumbled across this intriguingly named figure a few years ago, there were very few resources online that mentioned him at any great length.
 I'm pleased to report that the above fact has now changed, and one of these newly discovered resources (an archived April 1963 edition of the Southwestern Historical Quarterly) gives an excellent overview on Barziza's short life and how he received his odd name.

-Young Decimus studied at the College of William and Mary in Virginia, and graduated from here in 1857.
+Young Decimus studied at the College of William and Mary in Virginia and graduated from here in 1857.
 He removed to Texas with three of his brothers shortly after leaving college and once settled, began the study of law at Baylor University.
 He earned his law degree in 1859 and shortly thereafter removed to Owensville, Texas in the hopes of opening a law practice.

 Barziza's career as a lawyer was put on hold at the outbreak of the Civil War.
 Soon after the hostilities broke out, he joined up with the Confederate Army and served with the Fourth Texas Infantry.
 He later became a first lieutenant and served under the command of Gen. John Bell Hood.
 Barziza eventually became a Captain under Hood and saw action at the Battles of Manassas and Gettysburg.
 On July 2, 1863, he was wounded at the latter battle and was captured by the Union Army, spending the next few months as a prisoner of war in a camp hospital in Ohio.
-In 1864, Barziza and a number of other Confederate prisoners were being transferred by train to Point Lookout, Maryland, when he made good his escape by leaping through an open window.
+In 1864, Barziza and a number of other Confederate prisoners were being transferred by train to Point Lookout, Maryland, when he made good his escape by leaping through one of the train's windows.

-In the weeks following his escape, Barziza made his way to Canada and eventually managed to sneak back into the United States.
+In the weeks following his escape, Barziza gradually made his way to Canada and would eventually manage to sneak back into the United States.
 After resettling in Texas in 1865, he published a memoir of his wartime experiences, entitled The Adventures of a Prisoner of War, and Life and Scenes in Federal Prisons: Johnson's Island, Fort Delaware and Point Lookout.
 One should also note that Barziza didn't publish these memoirs under his own name, but rather the pseudonym "An Escaped Prisoner of Hood's Texas Brigade".